 The Dynamic Information Architecture System (DIAS) has been developed at Argonne National Laboratory as an object-oriented simulation system that provides an integrating framework for new and legacy applications and can adapt to different contexts [10].
-The system has been used both for US DoD and civilian applications.
-It is frame-based and uses the concept of entity objects as analogs to the real-world entities being studied.
-It uses an extensive library of entity objects that can be used in modeling environmental, transportation and command and control applications.
+The system has been used both for U.S. Department of Defense applications and civilian applications.
+It is frame-based and uses the concept of entity objects as analogs to the real world entities being studied.
+It uses an extensive library of entity objects that can be used in modeling environmental, transportation, and command and control applications.
 The requirements for building the library of objects may require a large effort for implementation of the system in an incident management context.